pgkt04/defender-control/README.md

 Yes it is safe, feel free to review the code in the repository yourself.
 Anti-virus & other programs might flag this as malicious since it disables defender - but feel free to compile it using visual studio.

+## Compiling
+Open the project using visual studio 2022 preview.
+Set the build to Release and x64.
+Change the build type you want in settings.hpp.
+Compile.

 ## Demo
 ![Demo](https://github.com/qtkite/defender-control/blob/main/resources/demo.gif?raw=true)